 - The construction of over 510m of new quay walls

 - Reclamation of approximately 4.5ha of land from River Liffey

 - Terminal pavement and facilities container leakage bunds

 - Reefer plug-in points for refrigerated containers

-- Crane beams and crane including facility for crane to travel around a corner
+- Crane beams and crane including a facility for the crane to travel around a corner

 - Quayside furniture